-Upload a file to return resistance data
+Upload a file to begin processing

-Clinical Overview - mutations > 10% frequency
+Clinical overview - mutations > 10% frequency

-Identified Resistant mutants
+Identified resistant mutants

 Graphics showing location of identified resistance mutations, in context to all database mutations